nicholas-leonard/dp/doc/datatutorial.md

 Ok so in the above scenario, we just encapsulated our data into a generic DataSource and assumed it would be stored on disk at `dataPath`.
-In this section, we will  We want to build a DataSource that will auto-magically download the data (i.e. the *face-dataset.zip* file) from the Web if not found locally (on the user's hard disk), and uncompress it.
+In this section, we will build a DataSource that will auto-magically download the data (i.e. the *face-dataset.zip* file) from the Web if not found locally (on the user's hard disk), and uncompress it.
 Since we don't have a means of hosting our own version of the dataset on the Web, we will use Purdue's URI.
 This implies that our DataSource will need to build `input` and `target` Tensors from the PNG files,